timbertson/ambl/README.md

 # Non-goals:

  - trivial builds.
-If you want a simple task runner and you don't mind slinging around a bit of YAML / JSON, trou is likely too much cognitive overhead to bother.
+If you want a simple task runner and you don't mind slinging around a bit of YAML / JSON, ambl is likely too much cognitive overhead to bother.
  - minimal build rule invalidation.
 Providing a more powerful build language likely requires more conservative invalidation, rebuilding code more than bazel.
 This only applies when changing build rules, rebuilding after code changes should rival bazel.

 # Undecided